-One of the questions people frequently ask us is “can I sell my life insurance policy for cash?”
-The short answer is maybe.
+People frequently ask Ovid: “can I sell my life insurance policy for cash?”
+This article can help you answer that questions – the short answer is “it depends”.

-Only certain people can qualify to sell their policies and there may be other options to consider, but it’s definitely an option worth exploring for many.
-Many people find that their old life insurance no longer serves the original purpose they bought it for.
-So for some people, it makes sense to sell the policy for money instead of continuing to pay the annual premiums.
+Only certain people actually qualify to sell their life insurance policy.
+In addition, there may be alternative options to consider, but it’s definitely an option worth exploring for many.
+Why would you sell your policy?
+Many Americans find that their old life insurance no longer serves the original purpose they bought it for – especially as they age.
+So for some people, it makes sense to sell policy for an upfront cash value instead of continuing to pay the annual premiums.

-The most common situations that prompt someone to sell their life insurance is when they:
+The most common situations that prompt you to sell your life insurance are the following:

-Premium payments can be expensive to maintain and the cost may be more than the policy is worth.
+The premium payments can be expensive to maintain every year and the cost may be more than the policy coverage is worth to you.
+You may prefer to spend that money on something else – like a better retirement or medical costs.

 - You no longer need your policy.

-The beneficiary may no longer have a need for protection, or the policy-owner might have saved enough money to the point that they are “self-insured”.
+The beneficiary (often your spouse or children) may no longer have a need for protection, or you (the policy-owner) might have saved enough money to the point that they are “self-insured” and no longer need to insurance protection.

 - You can no longer afford your policy.

-This sales process is formally called a Life Settlement.
 Some policyholders have just built up enough wealth that they are “self-insurance”, which means they no longer really need the life insurance to pass an estate onto their beneficiaries.
-Other seniors are experiencing large healthcare costs and turn to a life settlement to help fund this expense.
 There are many reasons to consider selling your life insurance.

 What Is Your Policy Worth to a Buyer?